GiacomoValliPhD/openhdemg/docs/Quick-Start.md

 As you can see from the printed output, the reference signal is contained in a pandas DataFrame with 1 column (column 0).

 This is an extremely important information if you want to manipulate the content of the emgfile although it is outside the scope of this Quick-Start tutorial.
-This aspect will be investigated more in details in the [Tutorials section](Tutorials.md).

 Apart from accessing the numerical values, we can also plot them.